bluccino/bluccino-pico/study/03-console/03-wait-if-button/README.md

-# Sample 03-wait-on-demand
+# Sample 03-wait-if-button

 ## Description

-* After initialitzing the console as non-blocking the app polls all button states.
+* Startup behavior depends on whether button is pressed during startup.

-* If non (of the max 4) configured initial button is initially pressed, then the app continues with logging the hello message and ending up in a RGB blink sequence.
+* If non (of the max 4) configured initial button is initially pressed, then the app starts with an initial waiting loop of 2 seconds with flashing the status LED.
+After this initial delay phase the program continues execution with a hello message and cyclic RGB flashing.

-* If, however, one of the configured buttons is pressed, then the app enters a waiting loop for console readiness with flashing of the status LED.
+* If, however, one of the configured buttons is pressed, then the app enters a waiting loop for console readiness with status LED blinking.
   This waiting mode is termitaded by either console readiness or another button press, which causes the app to proceed with hello message and RGB flashing.

 * note that in this startup mode none of the functions `pico.console`, `pico.hello`, `pico.print` or `pico.log` will block.

+* also note that the system time is resetted during execution of the pico.hello() function

+* Such kind of startup scenario might be useful in test networks with many dongles, where it is undesirable to connect every dongle with a terminal, but in the case of specific investigation of the initializing sequence a specific dongle can be brought into a initial waiting mode by button press.
+  The key functionality for such startup behavior is implemented by function `wait_if_button()` and might be copied/pasted for such kind of applications.

 ## Supported Boards